 6.7 Association services or services provided by an association to its members

-These, and similar terms, are too vague to be acceptable.
+These, and similar terms, are too unclear and imprecise to be acceptable.
 The type, or scope, of the service provided needs to be mentioned.

 Examples of acceptable specifications: